 For more recipes you can check the few I've posted in Homemade Soap and Body Care Products.

-If and when you decide to craft your own recipes you'll need to use a lye calculator to determine how much lye and water you'll need.
+If you decide to craft your own recipes you'll need to use a lye calculator to determine how much lye and water you'll need.

 For example, if you want to make a batch of soap with 20 oz olive oil, 20 oz emu oil (oh yeah, that does exist) and 20 oz coconut oil you simply enter those values into the chart and it tells you how much lye and water you need.
 The science behind this part is rather tricky so just use the on-line tools available, they do all them math for you - something I've never even attempted.

 Essential oils & additives